-In addition to clinical and patient reported outcomes data analysis, assessing the economic burden of a type liver disease or performing cost-effectiveness analysis of different treatment or management strategies are of great importance to fully assess the comprehensive impact of liver disease.
+In addition to the clinical and patient reported outcomes data analysis, assessing the economic burden of liver disease or performing cost-effectiveness analysis of different treatment regimens or management strategies are of great importance to fully assess the comprehensive impact of liver disease.
 Members of COR-LD have been leaders in this field.
 The team has performed some of the earliest economic analysis of HCV and HCV treatment.
-Furthermore, the COR-LD team has been the first to economic impact of NAFLD, NASH.
+Furthermore, the COR-LD team has been the first to economic impact of NAFLD, NASH and HBV.
 Additional analysis includes cholestatic liver disease, complications of cirrhosis and other liver diseases.
-The team uses both Markov Model-decision analysis to estimate the economic burden of liver disease or cost-effectiveness of treatment or screening strategies.
-Furthermore, they have used extensive administrative databases with payer data (Medicare, National Inpatient Sample, Medical Expenditure Panel Survey) to assess the economic burden of different liver diseases.
-Member of COR-LD have also pioneered strategies to combine clinical, PRO and economic outcomes to provide assessment of Value of treatment strategies in liver disease.
+The team uses both Markov Model-decision models and other techniques to estimate the economic burden, cost-effectiveness of treatment or screening strategies and cost of illness for different liver diseases.
+Furthermore, the team uses extensive administrative databases with payer data (Medicare, National Inpatient Sample, Medical Expenditure Panel Survey) to assess the economic burden of different liver diseases in different healthcare settings.
+Member of COR-LD have also pioneered strategies to combine clinical, PRO and economic outcomes to provide comprehensive assessments and estimate the full value of different treatment strategies in liver disease.